fruchtspritz3r/ubuntu/README.md

 # ubuntu
-Some steps after the installation
+Some steps after the Installation!

 This is my tutorial, what I do to my installation of a clean Ubuntu installation.

 Gnome Extensions